 Floridians, like most of the nation, tend to have a strong affection for man’s best friend.
 Even so, hundreds of dog bites occur each year.
-An analysis of these bites reveal that small children under the age of 10 are most at risk of suffering a Florida dog bite.
+An analysis of these bites reveals that small children under the age of 10 are most at risk of suffering a Florida dog bite.
 While death from dog bites are rare, there are approximately two deaths per year caused by dog bites.

 More common are dog bites that cause injuries, as over 600 Floridians are hospitalized due to dog bite injuries every year.
-If you or a loved one has been the victim of a dog bite resulting in injury or death, speak with a experienced dog bite lawyer at Lampariello Law Group.
+If you or a loved one has been the victim of a dog bite resulting in injury or death, speak with an experienced dog bite lawyer at Lampariello Law Group.
 We will hold any negligent parties accountable and will pursue your right to legal compensation for your suffering.